SummaryRead the full fact sheet

-- Airborne - coughs or sneezes release airborne pathogens, which are then inhaled by others.
+- breathing in airborne germs – coughs or sneezes release airborne pathogens, which are then inhaled by others

-- Contaminated objects or food - the pathogens in a person's faeces may be spread to food or other objects, if their hands are dirty.
+- touching contaminated objects or eating contaminated food – the pathogens in a person's faeces may be spread to food or other objects, if their hands are dirty

 Assumption of risk